Skip to main content

 When to get help

-Talk to your GP if you're finding your symptoms particularly difficult.
-They will be able to help you and can recommend menopause and perimenopause treatments.
+Talk to your GP if you're finding your symptoms difficult.
+They will be able to help you and can recommend treatments.

-There are also lifestyle changes you can make to help with menopause and perimenopause symptoms.
+There are also lifestyle changes that can help.

 • it's only happened once